lit/lit-element/docs/_guide/styles.md

 ### Style the component itself

-Styles defined in an element's shadow tree can style the element itself (also known as the _shadow host_).
+You can style the component itself using special `:host` selectors.
+(The element that owns, or "hosts" a shadow tree is called the _host element_.)

 To create default styles for the host element, use the `:host` CSS pseudo-class and `:host()` CSS pseudo-class function.